Jatin199809/Try1/README.md

-# Hacktoberfest-2019
-A repository for beginners to create their first Pull Request.

-# Steps to Create your first PR and get Official Hacktoberfest merchandise for free.
-## Step 0: Create a [Github](https://github.com/) account for free [here](https://github.com/).
-## Step 1: Register at [Hactoberfest-2019](https://hacktoberfest.digitalocean.com/) using your github id.
-## Step 2: Star this [repo](https://github.com/abhilashk433/Hacktoberfest-2018) and share it with your friends.
-## Step 3: Just open "[index.html](https://github.com/abhilashk433/Hacktoberfest-2018/blob/master/index.html)" and include your name and the link to your github profile in the "[li](https://github.com/abhilashk433/Hacktoberfest-2018/blob/master/index.html)" tags to make a connection with all other open enthusiasts like us.

-Happy coding fellas!!

-Don't worry newcomers!!
-Everyone's PRs will be merged!!
-Make this your first step to development and open source.
-Get the confidence you require!!

-All of your suggestions are welcome!!

 You can add references to some cool open source projects below:
 ### 1. [Zulip](https://github.com/zulip) -
        Zulip is 100% open source software, built by a vibrant community of hundreds of developers from all around the world.